Skip to content

 Yes, you can add additional drivers to your car insurance policy.
 These are called named drivers.

 If you want to add a named driver, just be careful to avoid fronting.
 Fronting is when you claim to be the main driver of a car, when it’s actually the additional driver who does the majority of the driving.
-This is insurance fraud and you can be prosecuted for it.
+This is a form of insurance fraud and you can be prosecuted for it.

 What happens if I’m leasing the battery on my electric vehicle?